Fungi Academy — Standalone Nav (Jasper Paste Version)

 Here’s an overview if you’re interested in making your own mushroom chocolate.
 Cacao and chocolate refiner machines are now available all over the world, so it’s super doable with a small investment to be making your own mushroom chocolate at home.

-👉If you want the low-tech method of making chocolate, click the button below!
+If you want the low-tech method of making chocolate, skip to the section below!

 • 75% cacao beans